crowbar/barclamp-crowbar/doc/devguide/development/dev-vm-SUSE.md

 You should now have a working VM that you can SSH into from the qemu-kvm host.

-1. Copy your `.gitconfig` and other configuration files to the VM, e.g.:
+1. Copy your `.gitconfig` and other configuration files to the VM.
+For example:

             crowbar-dev> scp -r <your-usual-dev-host>:.{gitconfig,vimrc,vim,profile,ssh} .